-You can hang curtains with or without a rod, but if you are hanging them with one, plan to position the curtain rod around 8 to 10 inches (20 to 25cm) above the window and so that it extends around 10 to 12 inches (25 to 30cm) on each side of the window.
+Usually, you hang curtains with a rod, but you can hang curtains without a rod, too.
+If you are hanging them with one, plan to position the curtain rod around 8 to 10 inches (20 to 25cm) above the window and so that it extends around 10 to 12 inches (25 to 30cm) on each side of the window.
 In a room with very high ceilings, you could place the rod some 12 to 24 inches (30 to 61cm) above the window, or fix it just below the crown molding.

 How to measure for curtains like an interior designer?
 First of all, bear in mind that you should always take several measurements of the length to allow for flooring that isn’t completely level.